Skip to content

 Kettle

 This white tea kettle is painted with a floral pattern that features pink and yellow flowers and green leaves.
 The teapot comes with a small lid that is painted with a similar design featuring three pink flowers and green leaves.
 The lid's pattern contains small blue flowers and one yellow flower.
-There is text in black on the bottom of the tea kettle that reads: "Original Blue Ridge Pattern; Erwin Pottery."
-The painted design of this kettle is a...
+There is a backstamp in black on the bottom of the tea kettle that reads: "Original Blue Ridge Pattern; Erwin Pottery."
+The painted design of this kett...

 Record Type: Object